Menu Close

 • Inception, Ariadne discovers the reason Cobb can’t architect or know the plan is that he’s keeping Mal alive in his memories

-• Casino Royale, Le Chiffre’s “tell” becomes a trick to fool Bond and he wipes out Bond at cards
+• Casino Royale, Le Chiffre’s “tell” becomes a trick to fool Bond as he wipes out Bond at cards

 • Twilight Samurai, our passive hero reveals that he’s actually a GREAT swordsman

-• Seven Samurai, Kikuchiyo admits his true birth, that he’s actually not a born samurai but an orphan from a poor farm
+• Seven Samurai, Kikuchiyo admits (what we all knew) that he’s actually not a born samurai but an orphan from a poor farm

 Can you effectively reveal BEFORE the midpoint?